-103 WATER RESOURCES MANAGEMENT 3 UNITS (formerly WWTR 103)
+103 WATER RESOURCES MANAGEMENT

 With the ever increasing demands for safe and reliable supplies of potable water, combined with decreasing supplies and over commitments of our existing water resources, we are facing a serious water crisis in the western United States.
 This course explores the history and development of California water resources, legal and financial issues, water portfolio diversification, the role of groundwater recharge and management, wastewater reclamation and reuse, desalination, and energy conservation.
 Not open to students with credit in WWTR 103.
-CSU program design and management.
-Not open to students with credit in WWTR 105.
 CSU

-105 WATER CONSERVATION 3 UNITS (formerly WWTR 105)
+105 WATER CONSERVATION 3 UNITS

 This course provides theoretical and practical training in applied water use efficiency and a foundation in the need for and major components of comprehensive water conservation programs.
-Topics include residential, commercial, and landscape customers; water uses; budgets; demand management; water audits; Best Management Practices; rate structures; and
+Topics include residential, commercial, and landscape customers; water uses; budgets; demand management; water audits; Best Management Practices; rate structures; and program design and management.
+Not open to students with credit in WWTR 105.